-Canon T3 versus Canon T6s
+Canon T3 vs T6s

-The Canon EOS Rebel T3 (called Canon 1100D in some regions) and the Canon EOS Rebel T6s (labelled Canon 760D in some countries) are two digital cameras that were officially introduced, respectively, in February 2011 and February 2015.
+The Canon EOS Rebel T3 (called Canon 1100D in some regions) and the Canon EOS Rebel T6s (labelled Canon 760D in some countries) are two digital cameras that were announced, respectively, in February 2011 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The T3 has a resolution of 12.2 megapixel, whereas the T6s provides 24 MP.
+The T3 has a resolution of 12.2 megapixels, whereas the T6s provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6s is somewhat larger (3 percent) than the Canon T3.
 Moreover, the T6s is markedly heavier (14 percent) than the T3.
 In this context, it is worth noting that neither the T3 nor the T6s are weather-sealed.